 Oil platform workers often work for contractors rather than the platform owners and therefore should report to their employer immediately when a workplace injury occurs.
 Before accepting a position on an offshore platform, make sure you understand the workers’ compensation and health coverage provided by the contractor or employer you are working for.
-If you’ve been injured on the job, call the experienced workplace injury attorneys at Reyes Browne Reilley.
+If you’ve been injured on the job, call the experienced Dallas construction site accident attorneys at Reyes Browne Reilley.

 Image courtesy WWLTV

 - Page 1 of 2